 Unable to find his family – and completely terrified – Pulido ran into town, where, fortunately, his loved ones were waiting.
 His farm, however, would never be the same; for he had built his homestead atop an active cinder cone volcano.
 This volcano would eventually wreak tremendous destruction, and would garner worldwide attention both for the dramatic effect of its sudden debut and because it offered scientists the opportunity to study it from its birth.

-The Paricutín cinder cone volcano.
+Paricutín cinder cone volcano's crater.

 From here, we’ll follow in these scientists’ footsteps and explore how cinder cone volcanoes form, what makes them different from other volcanoes, and how you can experience the magic of a cinder cone eruption for yourself – albeit from a safer distance than Señor Pulido was.

 How Cinder Cone Volcanoes Form